berkerol/photo-of-the-day/README.md

 * Choose Bing, NASA or National Geographic photos.
 * Set date, locale & resolution for Bing photos.
 * Use custom API key for NASA.
-* Set date for NASA photos.
 * Choose a random photo from NASA.
+* Set date for NASA & National Geographic photos.
 * Set background display option for Linux.
 * Stores all photos in _~/Pictures/Bing_ & _~/Pictures/NASA_.
 * Runs at startup automatically.